APurples/IMPOSTOR-CODENAME/README.md

-# impostor-codename
+# VS Impostor: Codename Engine Port
-A VS Impostor codename engine port!
+An unoffical VS Impostor codename engine port!
 (WORK IN PROGRESS) you need codename engine to play this you can download yourself a build here (note: you NEED a github account to do this): https://github.com/FNF-CNE-Devs/CodenameEngine/actions